-- o Fertilizers containing only nitrogen, potassium and phosphorus are not defined as pesticides and are not covered under this regulation.
-However... - o Fertilizers that contain herbicides (i.e. weed and feed products), and insecticides are pesticides, which are covered by this regulation. - Pesticide Notification(s) for use of all EPA registered pesticides shall be issued as follows; - o Notification shall be issued for any applications, informing building occupants. - The notifications shall be in writing, such as by e-mail to the Amherst College community and/or Woodside Childcare Director, or their designee. - The notification shall include... - dates of application and conclusion - locations of application - product name, type and EPA registration number - pesticide fact sheet - purpose of application description - All notifications of pesticide use shall be provided to affected persons not less than 3 days (72 hours) prior to application of the pesticide(s). - This requirement applies to both indoor and outdoor applications. - o In the event that any pesticide use will continue for an extended period of time, such as a weekly, monthly etc., application, a notification will be made to the Amherst College community and/or Woodside Childcare informing them of same.
+- It shall be the responsibility of the Woodside Director to disseminate the information to the guardians and parents of the children, as well as to their staff. - The notification shall include... - dates of application and conclusion - locations of application - product name, type and EPA registration number - pesticide fact sheet - purpose of application description - All notifications of pesticide use shall be provided to affected persons not less than 3 days (72 hours) prior to application of the pesticide(s). - This requirement applies to both indoor and outdoor applications. - In the event that any pesticide use will continue for an extended period of time, such as a weekly, monthly etc., application, a notification will be made to the Amherst College community and/or Woodside Childcare informing them of same.

-O Amherst Fire Department Notification
+• Amherst Fire Department Notification